Blue wildebeest: Horns

 Both sexes possess a pair of large horns, which are shaped like parentheses.
 These extend outward to the side, and then curve upward and inward.
 In the males, the horns can be 83 cm long, while the horns of the females are 30–40 cm long.
 Despite being an antelope, the blue wildebeest possesses various bovine characteristics.
 For instance, the horns resemble those of the female African buffalo.
-Further, the heavy build and disproportionately large forequarters give it a bovine appearance.
+Furthermore, the heavy build and disproportionately large forequarters give it a bovine appearance.

+Interdigital glands

+The blue wildebeest only has interdigital (hoof) glands in its fore legs.
+Analysis of chemical constituents from a free ranging animal in Zimbabwe (Cawston Block) showed this gland contains cyclohexanecarboxylic acid, phenol, 2-phenolethanol, and six short-chain carboxylic acids.